-Processing — Occurs after you run the object and before you run the
+Object — Occurs after you run the object and before you run the

-Stopped — Occurs after you call
+Object — Occurs after you call

-Object — Occurs after you construct the scope object and before you run the simulation.
+Object — Occurs after you construct the scope object and before you first call the object.

 By default, if the input signal has multiple channels, the scope uses an index